 – Learn more about the story of our brand –

 DYNAFIBER is the story of 2 windsurfing aficionados who are going to revolutionize the world of windsurfing!

 At the beginning of this ‘board culture’ sport that appeared at the end of the 60s and beginning of the 70s, the mast is made of fiberglass, the boom is made of wood, as is the base that connects the board to the sail.
 All this is very attractive in appearance, but really not very technical and not very efficient.

 Larry Stanley, shot by Steve Wilkings in the 70’s in Kuilima/Hawaii

 ‘At the same time, Bob Craig and Larry Stanley are both windsurfing addicts.
 Bob lives in Oregon, on the Columbia Hood River (‘The Gorge’) and Larry lives in Kailua, Hawaii.
 Each of them, on their own side, dreams of being able to improve their sailing by having the best in terms of equipment.

 ‘As early as the mid-70s, they were already thinking about technical products for windsurfing, tinkering in their garage’.

-In 1974, Larry Stanley, Mike Horgan and Ken Kleid created the WINDSURFING HAWAII brand, which included sails, luggage and harnesses.
-In 1976, he opened a surfshop of the same name in Kailua, with Pat Love as sail designer.
+In 1974, Larry Stanley, Mike Horgan and Ken Kleid created the WINDSURFING HAWAII brand, which included booms, sails, luggage and harnesses.
+In 1976, Larry opened a surfshop of the same name in Kailua, with Pat Love as sail designer.
 With the means at hand, they developed many prototypes of boards and accessories.
 Their creations, like the footstraps, were really very innovative and boosted windsurfing performance!

 The Windsurfing Hawaii shop in Kailua, late 70’s